OpenCyphal/yakut/CONTRIBUTING.md

 ## Testing

-Install dependencies into your current Python environment: `pip install .` Aside from that, you will need to install other dependencies listed in `.appveyor.yml` (e.g., [Ncat](https://nmap.org/ncat/); for Debian-based distros try `apt install ncat`).
+Install dependencies into your current Python environment: `pip install .` Aside from that, you will need to install other dependencies listed in the CI/CD workflow files (e.g., [Ncat](https://nmap.org/ncat/); for Debian-based distros try `apt install ncat`).

 Write unit tests as functions without arguments prefixed with ``_unittest_``;